xiaofeng-d/multi-GPU/README.md

     * `base_data_path`: tell where the input (LPT/ZA) is stored.
     * `output_path`:  where do you want to store the output

-4. The ZA/2LPT/fastPM data Yu provides are all stored in the following directory on Nersc: `/global/homes/y/yfeng1/m3035/yfeng1/siyu-ml/`
+4. The ZA/PM128 data are stored in the directory on LCRC Swing.

-5. I have wrote code `plot.py` to do all the plots.
-You can use it as a reference.